Roverr/slack-handler/README.md

 * Clone the repository
 * Checkout the branch you want to test (default: master)
-* nvm use 4.4 (except if you do not have nvm or 4.4. than first install them first)
+* nvm use 4.4 (except if you do not have nvm or 4.4. than install them first)
 * npm install
 * npm test